Affiliate links on Android Authority may earn us a commission. Learn more.

 How to get the best sleep with the Galaxy Watch

-In addition to tracking your sleep, the Galaxy Watch series can help you improve your shuteye.
+While the Galaxy Watch sleep tracking features can help you improve your shuteye, there are other handy tips to bolster the quality of your rest.
 We’re not talking about sleep coaching, either.
 There are several practical things you can do to get better sleep.

 Use Bedtime mode